Novel clinical programs,

 Program Highlights

-This is a multi-center, randomized, double-blind, placebo-controlled single ascending dose escalation study intended to assess the safety, pharmacokinetics and efficacy of a single treatment of SL-1002 in patients with mild to severe limb spasticity.
-The study will enroll 4 cohorts of 8 patients per cohort for a total of up to 132 patients.
-Patients will be randomized to receive either SL-1002 or placebo in a 3:1 ratio.
+A multi-center, randomized, double-blind, placebo-controlled single ascending dose escalation study intended to assess the safety, pharmacokinetics and efficacy of a single treatment of SL-1002 in patients with mild to severe limb spasticity.
+The study enrolled 4 cohorts of 8 patients per cohort for a total of up to 32 patients.
+Patients were randomized to receive either SL-1002 or placebo in a 3:1 ratio.
 The study period will be up to 26 weeks, with an additional screening period of up to 2 weeks.

 Disease Background